-- CONTRAINDICATIONS: Flumazenil Injection, USP is contraindicated: • in patients with a known hypersensitivity to flumaze- - nil or benzodiazepines. in patients who have been given a benzodiazepine for control of a potentially life-threatening condition (e.g., control of intracranial pressure or status - enilepticus) - in patients who are showing signs of serious cyclic antidepressant overdose (see WARNINGS).
+- Flumazenil Injection, USP is contraindicated in patients with a known hypersensitivity to fluma- - zenil or benzodiazepines in patients who have been given a benzodiazepine - for control of a potentially life-threatening condition (e.g., control of intracranial pressure or status - in patients who are showing signs of serious cyclic antidepressant overdose (see WARNINGS).
+THE USE OF FLUMAZENIL HAS BEEN ASSOCI-ATED WITH THE OCCURRENCE OF SEIZURES.